craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure logging levels
     * - :ref:`engine-project-spring-configuration`
       - Allows you to configure Spring application context
-    * - :ref:`engine-project-locale`
-      - Allows you to configure a default locale for your project
     * - :ref:`engine-mongodb-configuration`
       - Allows you to configure Crafter Engine access to MongoDB
     * - :ref:`engine-crafter-profile-configuration`